 The applicant will have completed a minimum of twenty-five (25) hours of supervision with an AASECT Certified Sexuality Educator Supervisor.
 Of the 25 total hours of supervision required, 5 hours must be individual (1:1) and up to 20 hours may be group supervision (1:8)..
 Individual supervision means one-to-one supervision.
 The minimum duration of the supervision will have been at least twelve (12) months.

-In order to open a file for the Sexuality Educator Supervisee, a Supervision Contract outlining the plan for supervision and signed by both Supervisor and Supervisee, will be submitted to the AASECT office and approved by the Practitioner Supervisor Certification Committee PRIOR to commencement of individual or group supervision.
+In order to open a file for the Sexuality Educator Supervisee, a Supervision Contract outlining the plan for supervision and signed by both Supervisor and Supervisee, will be entered into PRIOR to commencement of individual or group supervision.
 All contracts should follow the format presented under AASECT Guidelines for Supervision and include all the documents required for contract.

-Supervision hours accrued prior to or without a contract on file in the AASECT office will NOT count toward certification.
+Supervision hours accrued prior to or without a supervision contract will NOT count toward certification.
 Contracts are necessary for individual and for group supervision.
 Supervision should occur with some regularity once initiated (e.g., once a week or twice a month for a minimum of one hour per supervision session and a maximum of four hours per session).
 The Supervisor will review and evaluate the applicant's academic preparation, professional experience, and educational/facilitation skills.
 Through observing the provision of a sexuality education program developed and implemented by the applicant, the Supervisor will seek to determine the Supervisee's ability.